About Steve Magas, Ohio’s Bike Lawyer

 Steve Magas

-I have been an Ohio trial lawyer since 1982.
+Throughout the 1980s and 1990s I was always a cyclist and I picked up my first “bike” cases early in my west side practice.
 I started writing about Ohio’s Bike Laws in the mid-1980’s.
 I also began collaborating with the League of American Wheelmen [now the League of American Bicyclists] as well as the Ohio Bicycle Federation and the Cincinnati Cycle Club.
-I had a regular column for many years in the LAW’s “BIKE USA” publication as well as Bike Ohio, Bike Midwest and numerous local club newsletters and publications.
+At first I wrote for the local club newsletter, then expanded that to other Ohio club newsletters.
+Eventually, I had a regular column for many years in the LAW’s “BIKE USA” publication as well as Bike Ohio, Bike Midwest and numerous local club newsletters and publications.

 I can always be reached for a FREE CONSULTATION at 513-484-BIKE or on my contact page.